Kadalundi River

-Cultural Significance
+Cultural significance

 The 16th century Malayalam poet and the author of Jnanappana, Poonthanam Nambudiri was born at Keezhattur near Perinthalmanna, on the bank of Kadalundi River.

 Kerala Varma Valiya Koyi Thampuran (Kerala Kalidasan), Raja Raja Varma (Kerala Panini) and Raja Ravi Varma (Famous Painter) were from different branches of Parappanad Royal Family who migrated from Parappanangadi to Harippad, Changanassery, Mavelikkara and Kilimanoor.
 Parappanangadi also lies on the bank of Kadalundi River.
 The Chief Editor of the daily "The Hindu" (1898 to 1905) and Founder Chief Editor of "The Indian Patriot" Divan Bahadur Cozhisseri Karunakara Menon (1863–1922) was also from Parappanangadi.
 O. Chandu Menon wrote his novels "Indulekha" and "Saradha" while he was the judge at Parappanangadi Munciff Court.
 Indulekha is also the first Major Novel written in Malayalam language.

+Ecology

+The Kadalundi River supports a rich estuarine ecosystem at its mouth, forming the 125-acre Kadalundi Bird Sanctuary—a Ramsar-recognized wetland and key stopover for migratory birds during winter.
+The sanctuary hosts over 100 species, including whimbrels, sandpipers, herons, and the rare crab-plover, with mangroves and mudflats providing critical foraging and nesting habitats.
+Riparian zones along the river feature diverse flora like mangroves (Avicennia officinalis and Rhizophora mucronata), saltmarsh grass, and casuarina groves, sustaining fish populations such as mullets and prawns for local fisheries.

+The basin's brackish waters promote nutrient cycling, but threats include coastal erosion and pollution from upstream agriculture.
+Conservation efforts by the Kerala Forest Department include mangrove restoration and eco-tourism regulations to protect the wetland's biodiversity.